cleozhangk6/MSc_project2/docs/results.md

 ### 3.3.1 Two-class classification

 Sleep sessions that are at least 60-min long were selected from `mean velocity` data, and the first 60-min of which were extracted.
 This is to allow all time series to be the same length so that classification would not rely on length-dependent features but on more intrinsic properties.
 A total of 991 time series (M=991) were produced; 388 of which are day-time sleep and 603 of which are night-time sleep, and they were labelled as ‘light’ or ‘dark’ accordingly.
 HCTSA successfully computed 5202 features (N=5202) on each time series.
 Thus, a 991 x 5202 (M x N) feature matrix was generated for this two-class data.
+Classification on the full feature space using a 10-fold linear SVM classifier yielded a mean balanced accuracy of 73.01%.

+To visualise and examine the feature space, dimensionality reduction algorithms including principal component analysis (PCA) and t-distributed stochastic neighbour embedding (t-SNE) were employed.
+Two-dimensional representations by the two methods are shown in [Figure 5A & 5B](#fig5).
+Additionally, a linear SVM classification is performed on each dimensional space, and the individual and combined classification accuracies are indicated on the axis.
+In both plots, time series data for night-time sleep (red dots) are more spread out than those for day-time sleep (blue dots).
+Interestingly, night-time sleep data embedded by t-SNE follows a bimodal distribution to some degree, with one of the peak positions being similar to that for day-time sleep data [(Figure 5B)](#fig5).
+This provides the first evidence that two types of sleep may exist: one occurs mostly at night and the other can occur at both day and night.

 #### <p class="hide-title">F5.
-PCA & T-SNE</p>
+PCA & T-SNE</p><a name="fig5"></a>
-=== "PCA"
+=== "A) PCA"
     <iframe src="../graph/plotPCA_24.html" class="plow"></iframe>
-=== "t-SNE"
+=== "B) t-SNE"
     <iframe src="../graph/plotTSNE_24.html" class="plow"></iframe>

+#### <p class="hide-title">F6.
+Feature Dependence</p><a name="fig6"></a>
+<iframe src="../graph/plotDepend_24.html" class="pdep"></iframe>

 #### <p class="hide-title">F6.
 Top Features</p>
 ![pic](img/plotTopFeatures_24.jpg)